microsoft/playwright/docs/api.md

   - `timeout` <[number]> Maximum time in milliseconds, defaults to 30 seconds, pass `0` to disable timeout.
 The default value can be changed by using the [browserContext.setDefaultTimeout(timeout)](#browsercontextsetdefaulttimeouttimeout) or [page.setDefaultTimeout(timeout)](#pagesetdefaulttimeouttimeout) methods.
 - returns: <[Promise]> Promise which resolves when the element is successfully unchecked.
 Promise gets rejected if the operation fails.

-If element is not already unchecked, it scrolls it into view if needed, and then uses [elementHandle.click](#elementhandleclickoptions) to click in the center of the element.
+This method waits for [actionability](./actionability.md) checks.
+Then, if the element is not already unchecked, this method scrolls the element into view and uses [elementHandle.click](#elementhandleclickoptions) to click in the center of the element.

 ### class: JSHandle